Do you want to shape the future of paths and open spaces?

 8.5.6 There is no advantage for any party to have a separate inquiry for both the planning and s38 or similar procedures.
 These would be largely based on the same evidence, although the conclusions might be different because of the weight given to relevant factors.
 If it appears that an inquiry is being fixed in relation to one of the procedures without reference to the other, which is known also to be pending, the departments concerned should be approached to combine the proceedings under a single inspector.
 If that is impossible and the planning inquiry is held first, all the arguments should be submitted there in the hope of a refusal on purely planning grounds.
 But, if it is not refused, the arguments will have to be repeated for the s38 application.
 Separate decisions for each procedure will be necessary even if the inquiries are held concurrently.

-9.1 As described in chapter 4 above, some commons are subject to special legislation which contains its own powers or requirements for allowing buildings, fences or other works.
+9.1 As described in section 4 above, some commons are subject to special legislation which contains its own powers or requirements for allowing buildings, fences or other works.
 These are, therefore, excepted from s38(1) by subsection (6).
-However, they will also be at risk from the compulsory powers dealt with in this chapter.
+However, they will also be at risk from the compulsory powers dealt with in this section.

 9.2 Paragraph 4.4 above sets out the operations excepted from the need for consent under s38(1).